 Any other partner receiving a quote for the same opportunity will be provided MSRP.

 Further enablement for GitLab Team Members is available.
-For further information, contact the #channel-programs-ops slack channel.
+For further information, contact the #partner-programs-ops slack channel.

 The following are explicit guidelines for approved US Public Sector Partners to receive preferred pricing on Gitlab-sourced opportunities.